You are here

 WHAT ABOUT ALLERGIC REACTIONS TO THE VACCINE?

 There have been reports of a few patients experiencing anaphylaxis (a severe allergic reaction) after getting a COVID-19 vaccine.
-These are rare, occurring less than once for every 100,000 injections.
+These are rare, occurring less than once for every 200,000 injections.
 As a result, the CDC issued guidance related to the COVID-19 vaccines and severe allergic reactions.
 The American College of Asthma, Allergy & Immunology (ACAAI) has also published guidance on the risk of allergic reactions to mRNA COVID vaccines.
-Please schedule a visit with an experienced allergist/immunologist if you have a history of anaphylaxis, mast cell disease, or concerns about receiving the vaccine.
+Please schedule a visit with an experienced allergist/immunologist beforehand if you have a history of anaphylaxis, mast cell disease, or concerns about receiving the vaccine.

 SHOULD I BE VACCINATED IF I HAVE HAD AN ALLERGIC REACTION TO AN ALLERGY INJECTION OR A STINGING INSECT OR IF I HAVE A FOOD ALLERGY?